 The goal is to keep driving as they’re all lined up in the valley, on both sides.
-Luckily, as we entered the valley traffic was low enough for us to pull to the side of the road, allowing me the opportunity to get out of the car and follow a lone bison doing his own own thing.
-This most definitely was a highlight of the trip!
-I was expecting to see other animals such as elks, but we didn’t.
-Either way, it was worth the visit.
+Luckily, as we entered the valley traffic was low enough for us to pull to the side of the road, allowing me the opportunity to get out of the car and follow a lone bison doing his own thing, at a very, very safe distance.

 Geysers, Basins, and Hot Springs

-Old Faithful Geyser
+Bozeman to Old Faithful

 When we arrived, it had just erupted, which meant we would have to wait another 90 minutes for it to go off again.
-Luckily, the area that Old Faithful is in includes a historic hotel, gift shops and two different restaurants.
+Luckily, the area that Old Faithful is in includes a historic hotel, gift shops, and two different restaurants.

 There are other geysers in the area, but they erupt at different times.
 Old Faithful is the biggest one, the water shoots up high and it lasts about ten minutes.
 It was a pretty cool experience, but the boys didn’t seem too impressed, lol.

 After we witnessed Old Faithful’s eruption, we headed to Midway Geyser Basin, which is fifteen minutes away and also includes the Grand Prismatic Springs.

 What I found interesting about Midway Geyser Basin is the water was hot because it’s a basin but it was still cold because the sun was setting and it was 50 degrees outside.
 We experienced different complexities of temperatures at the same time.
 As we kept walking, we saw the different colors of the Prismatic Springs.